 Explore the world from your global classroom aboard a Semester at Sea (SAS) Voyage!
 Take courses accredited by Colorado State University while sailing around the world, earning UWEC credits.
 Semester at Sea is a great study abroad option for any major with a wide variety of courses offered on board for each program.
 The courses are delivered integrating each international experience to facilitate global, comparative, field based education.
 You will do Faculty Directed Practica in countries and curricula of your choice.
 To learn more about Semester at Sea and the upcoming voyages, click here!

 Semester at Sea is a fantastic program choice for students who want to see it all!
-Why not visit 11 international destinations while studying abroad instead of just one or two?
-For the spring 2017 voyage, see Japan, China, Vietnam, Burma, India, South Africa, Ghana, Morrocco, and Germany.
+Why not visit 9 international destinations while studying abroad instead of just one or two?
+For the fall 2017 voyage, see the Netherlands, Spain, Ghana, South Africa, India, Burma, Vietnam, China, and Japan.

 HOUSING & MEALS